Process Lasso 9.3 – Introducing the CPU Limiter

 Another notable change is a refactored SmartTrim, now offering the ability to purge the stand-by list (RAM cache) when a threshold is reached.
 Previously it only offered a selective trim of working sets when per-process quotes were exceeded.
 This is a popular tweak in the gaming community, and we aim to please.
 However, we still don’t recommend general use of this feature.

-Finally, the product updater now makes use of standard Windows notifications, thus adhering to any ‘Do not disturb’ preferences.
+Finally, our already excellent product updater now makes use of standard Windows notifications, thus adhering to any ‘Do not disturb’ preferences.
 The optional prompt-less updater has also been certified to be entirely silent, not interrupting full-screen activities like gaming.